kkumar-iitkgp/Mirror_effect_del_dup_cortex/README.md

 Mirror effect of genomic deletions and duplications on cognitive ability across the human cerebral cortex

 ## Citation
-If you use this project or its code in your research, please cite this repository.
+If you use this project or code in your research, please cite the following:

 - **Papers:**
 1) Core Method: **Kuldeep Kumar**, **Sayeh Kazem**, et al. "Mirror effect of genomic deletions and duplications on cognitive ability across the human cerebral cortex." bioRxiv 2025.01.06.631492; 2025.